bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 This is the simplest possible PHP example, with no mysql database, and no extra frills and options.

+## Deployment Tools Why

+The purpose of deployment tools is to ensure that we have complete provenance for all the bits that make our applications work right in production.

+We should be able to have *every* instance that we've launched fail or catch fire, and be able to completely redeploy from saved artifacts (in S3, git etc) without manual configuration.

+Generally, if you *must* ssh into an application after it's deployed in order to accomplish a task, then you've not done your job.
+Those things that you would have done manually need to be converted into scripted instructions that are run at every new deployment.

+## Elastic Beanstalk Background

 The AWS documentation for Elastic Beanstalk talks about using both the EB CLI `eb verb` and the AWS CLI `aws elasticbeanstalk verb`, but you should try to limit your actual behavior to using only the EB CLI.